fnoscommunity/fpksrc/CONTRIBUTING.md

 Contributing
 ============

-You can contribute to spksrc and SynoCommunity in several ways.
+You can contribute to spksrc and FnOScommunity in several ways.
 Apart from reporting bugs, adding suggestions or requesting new packages, you can open Pull Requests to add new packages or to improve existing packages.
 If you're good at writing, help out with adding and updating documentation.
-Lastly, donations towards maintaining the SynoCommunity repository infrastructure are much appreciated.
+Lastly, donations towards maintaining the FnOScommunity repository infrastructure are much appreciated.
 For other suggestions, open an issue so it can be discussed.